Imagick/RfcPdoSubClasses/rfc_pdo_subclasses.md

 ## Backward Incompatible Changes

 None known.
-It might be a bit of a pain in the arse for people who are extending PDO class directly
+It might be inconvenient for people who are extending PDO class directly, and would like to extend the specific types.
+They would need to write their own connect functions, that wrap and proxy those specific types.

 ## Proposed PHP Version(s)